replicate/keepsake/web/docs/how-it-works.md

 This is the directory structure of a project:

+- `checkpoints/<checkpoint ID>/` – The files saved when you create a checkpoint, such as your trained weights.
 - `experiments/<experiment ID>/` – The files in your project's directory when an experiment was created, such as your source code.
-- `commits/<commit ID>/` – The files saved when you create a commit, such as your trained weights.
-- `metadata/commits/<commit ID>.json` – A JSON file containing all the metadata about a commit, include a pointer to the experiment ID it is part of.
+- `metadata/checkpoints/<checkpoints ID>.json` – A JSON file containing all the metadata about a checkpoint, include a pointer to the experiment ID it is part of.
 - `metadata/experiments/<experiment ID>.json` – A JSON file containing all the metadata about an experiment.
 - `metadata/heartbeats/<experiment ID>.json` – A timestamp that is written periodically by a running experiment to mark it as running.
 When the experiment stops writing this file and the timestamp times out, the experiment is considered stopped.